 With a backup service in place, you'll no longer need to worry about losing a few days of work because your web host's server went down, or about falling victim to hackers and spammers, or about that one odd mistake you just might make somewhere down the line.
 Be smart, backup your WordPress site today, and backup often.

 CodeGuard is one of the fastest and most reliable website backup services that are available for WordPress.
 You can track all changes on your website daily and easily revert in case something goes wrong.
 Getting started with CodeGuard is easy, just provide your SFTP/FTP/MySQL information and it will start an initial backup right away.

 VaultPress offers powerful backups and security for your WordPress site.
 This backup service can store automated backups in an offsite digital vault in real time.
 VaultPress is suitable for site migration as well as you can easily transfer or duplicate your website.
 In addition it can protect your website from the most common and serious security threats.

 Reliable web hosts usually perform their own backups, too.
 Some of the popular managed WordPress hosts like Kinsta do a pretty good job.
 If your hosting company performs daily backups, you at least have peace of mind that your data is somewhat safe.
 However, it's recommended to not only rely on your hosting company.
 Make sure you make your own backups as well, either by using a WordPress backup plugin or backup service.

 Conclusion: Backup your WordPress website regularly!

 As you can see, there are quite a few things to consider when backing up your WordPress website.
-However, not backing up your website really isn’t a good idea.
-WordPress backups take less time than you may think, and these backups will make you feel comfortable when you realize that your website data is safe, no matter what happens!
+However, not backing up your website really isn't a good idea.
+WordPress backups take less time than you may think, and these backups will make you feel comfortable when you realize that your website data is safe.
+No matter what happens!
 Do you have any questions or other suggestions for a regular WordPress backup schedule?
-Or have you even experienced data loss when not having backups in place?
+Or have you even experienced data loss while not having backups in place?
 Let us know in the comments below.